havadedic/istanbul-airbnb-eda/README.md

 - **Price is right-skewed** — a log transform will be applied in P2 before model training.
 - **Reviews and availability** act as occupancy proxies and carry predictive signal.

-Key Findings (P2 Summary)
+##Key Findings (P2 Summary)

--Log-transforming the target (log_price) stabilised variance and improved all model fits — all models were trained on log(price) and back-transformed for final TRY error reporting.
+- Log-transforming the target (log_price) stabilised variance and improved all model fits — all models were trained on log(price) and back-transformed for final TRY error reporting.
 -Six features were engineered beyond the raw P1 columns: neighbourhood median price (aggregation), days since last review (datetime decomposition), host × availability interaction term, professional host flag (binning), and room type dummies (one-hot encoding).
 -Neighbourhood median price and room type consistently held the largest coefficients across all models, confirming P1's hypothesis that location and accommodation type are the dominant price drivers.
 -Ridge regression was selected as the best model — it matched Multiple Linear Regression in R² while handling multicollinearity between review and location features more robustly.